keshavdewan/8-Weeks-SQL-Challenge/Case Study 7 - Balanced Tree Clothing Co./Balanced Tree Clothing Co.md

 #### 3. What was the total discount amount for all products?
 _Approach Taken_
--	multi[plied `discuount` as well to the total revenue
+-	multiplied `discuount` as well to the total revenue

 ````sql
 SELECT pd.product_name,